akibahmed229/nixos/README.md

 <details>
   <summary>File Structure</summary>
+  Structurally, this flake is designed to interpret as much information as possible from the directories it manages.
+Rather than have a "master list" of configurations to manage, adding files to the hosts/, modules/, overlays/, & pkgs/ folders will cause them to be automatically detected and configured on flake rebuild.
+This is achieved by programmatically determining the objects that need to be evaluated and generated.
+The downside of this, of course, is that there's not one "master list" to reference;

 - **Flake.nix** : Main flake file for defining the system configuration

-  - **home-manager** : Configuration files for Home Manager and desktop environment
+  - **lib** : Library helper functions, providing a set of functions that can be used to mange stuff in a more concise way
   - **hosts** : Host-specific configuration files
+  - **home-manager** : Configuration files for desktop environment & window manager
   - **modules** : Program-specific configuration files (includes custom and predefined modules for NixOS and Home Manager)
+  - **overlays** : Customize pkgs & extend entries nixpkgs itself
   - **pkgs** : Nix derivations, custom packages, and shell scripts
-  - **public** : Wallpaper folder, GTK, and QT themes and doc
+  - **public** : Wallpaper folder, Template for different system, & GTK/QT themes and doc
   - **flake.lock** : Lock file for the flake inputs

 - **_devShell/flake.nix_** : Flake file defining the development shell